 Maintaining the science of yoga....

 This system is based in Patanjali's Ashtanga Yoga, emphasizing "prayatna shaithilya ananta samapatti bhyam”- and designed to increase our sattvic tendencies by slowing down our breath and heart rate and calming our mind.
 Using the conscious, expanded spiritual ujjayi breath, concentration and precisely synchronized slow movements with intelligent sequencing for the physical and energetic process of opening the body and channeling the prana, drishti (gaze), bandhas (energetic locks), mantra, pranayama and meditation- we infuse prana throughout the body, ruminating and merging into the internal sound current (nada) - calming the mind creating a meditative state while strengthening the body and opening up the energy channels.

 A devotional and serene practice moving to the mantra of the breath - aligning, balancing, and strengthening our physical, mental and subtle bodies.
 As the practitioner becomes fluent in this system it flowers into ananta samapatti.

 Facilitating optimal distribution of prana, sharpening our concentration, creating a healthy, supple and strong body, and a peaceful mind.

-The system has 10 Kramas (sequences) that can be practiced alone (with prep and follow up vinyasas) or sequentially combining vinyasas from each or a few kramas - and Vishesha Kramas (sub routines).
+The system has 12 Kramas: 10 Kramas (sequences) that can be practiced alone (with prep and follow up vinyasas) or sequentially combining vinyasas from each or a few kramas, Vishesha Kramas (sub routines), and winding down procedures.
 With over 700 vinyasas there is a practice for everyone.